So the glitter comes to the advent calendar.

-Have you ever wondered how the glitter comes on the Christmas calendar?
-At Richard Sellmer Verlag has been around for almost 80 years Advent calendar with glitter.
-In recent times, the glitter was applied by hand.
-The Advent Calendar, which was already applied glue ran on a production line.
-On the side of the assembly line was sitting in the inside, the shells with glitter in front of him.
-One took one of the advent calendars from the assembly line and had to pull him once through the bowl and he radiated in Christmas glory.
+Have you ever wondered how the glitter gets the Christmas calendar?
+At Richard Sellmer Verlag there is already For almost 80 years Advent calendar with glitter.
+In the past, the glitter was applied by hand.
+The advent calendar, to which glue was already applied, ran over a assembly line.
+On the side of the assembly line, employees who had shells with glitter were in front of them.
+You now took one of the advent calendars from the assembly line and had to pull it through the bowl and he shone in a Christmas glow.

-With ever greater order figures, it became increasingly unational to doing the struggle of the calendars in this way.
+With ever larger number of orders, it became increasingly impossible to do the adhesive of the calendar in this way.
 It just took too long.
 Now good advice was expensive!
-Because a glittering machine did not exist on the market.
-But what would be a Swabian tinker when he had scared off.
-Tim Sellmer, the son of the company founder Grünbeld, tumbled and crafted and thought: Even is the man!
-And so he developed and built in the 1970s briefly even such a machine.
+Because there was no glittering machine on the market.
+But what would be a Swabian inventor if he had been put off by it.
+Tim Sellmer, the son of the company founder pondered, worked and tinkered and thought: Even the man is!
+And so he briefly developed and built a machine in the 1970s.

-And since then, the good piece (almost) always runs reliably and provides our advent calendars with the last Christmas splendor.
-Granted: Mitlerweile the machine has already come quite nice to the years and always have to be made to improvements.
-But even today, one searches in vain for a glittering machine that could apply in large quantities of mica on our calendars.
+And since then the good piece has always been (almost) reliable and provides our advent calendar with the last Christmas splendor.
+Admittedly, the machine has been getting old in the meantime and repairs have to be made.
+But even today, you look in vain for a glittering machine that could apply mica to our calendars in large quantities.

-And so the good piece is picked up and maintained and is also used for you almost every day for more than 50 years.
-And we hope and wish you a lot, many years faithful to your service!
+And so the good piece is caught and maintained and is used for you almost every day even after over 50 years.
+And we hope and wish that you are still faithful to work for many, many years!

-So that you can make a picture of how the glittering machine works, we have created a movie here:
+So that you can get an idea of how the glittering machine works, we have created a film here: